The Latin word, from which the English word “desert” is derived, describes an area without people.

 These animals that live in the desert hide among shrubs or rock formations at night when the temperature drops.

-In a hibernation condition, the roadrunner turns off essential biological processes to focus its energy on staying warm at night.
+In hibernation, the roadrunner turns off essential biological processes to focus its energy on staying warm at night.

 9. Camel

-The camel is next on our list of animals that live in the desert whom people are most familiar with.
+The camel is next on our list of desert animals that people are most familiar with.

 The Dromedary Camel and the Bactrian Camel are the only two species of camel that exist today.
 The Sahara Desert is home to dromedary camels, which are regarded as semi-domestic.